Your Yes Day: Rebuilding Time and Energy When You Have No Time for Yourself as a Parent

 And I knew if I didn’t change something, exhaustion would keep stealing the joy out of parenting.

-Here’s the truth: I didn’t suddenly find three extra hours a day to dedicate to bubble baths and yoga classes.
+Here’s the truth: We didn’t suddenly find three extra hours a day to dedicate to bubble baths and yoga classes.

-That kind of self-care just isn’t realistic when you’re a parent running on fumes.
+That kind of self-care just isn’t realistic when you’re a parent already running on fumes from burnout and feeling like you have no time for yourself.

-Instead of thinking of it as big, time-consuming escapes, I started weaving in tiny resets throughout the day.
+Instead of thinking of it as big, time-consuming escapes, we started weaving in tiny resets throughout the day.

 Moments that didn’t require babysitters, fancy equipment, or big chunks of time.

-Little habits that reminded me: I matter too.
+Little habits that reminded us: We matter too.

-And slowly, those tiny habits started to interrupt the burnout spiral.
+And slowly, those tiny habits started to interrupt the burnout spiral and give us a little space to breathe again.

-Here are a few of the things that made a real difference:
+Here are a few small things that actually made a difference for us:

 Saying Yes to Help